songlife/icooks/replit.md

 ## Overview

 This is a full-stack web application for iCooks, a Korean food service management company specializing in meal planning and supervision for children's facilities and social welfare institutions.
-The application features a modern React frontend with a Korean-language interface and an Express.js backend with PostgreSQL database integration.
+The application features a modern Next.js frontend with SEO optimization, Korean-language interface, Radix UI components, and an Express.js backend with PostgreSQL database integration.

+## Recent Changes (2024-07-20)

+✓ Migrated from Vite + React to Next.js App Router for better SEO and performance ✓ Implemented comprehensive SEO optimization with meta tags, structured data, and Open Graph ✓ Added Korean-focused keywords for search engine visibility ✓ Integrated Google Fonts (Noto Sans KR) for Korean typography ✓ Maintained all existing Radix UI components and functionality ✓ Updated project structure for Next.js app directory

 ## User Preferences